 Cheryl San Miron, Administrative Assistant

-Cheryl San Miron has been employed with the City of Pittsburgh since 1998, working in the Innovation & Performance Department (known then as City Information System), and the Department of Finance.
-In 2011, Ms. San Miron transferred to the Commission on Human Relations, where she functions as a Clerical Specialist.
+Cheryl has been employed with the City of Pittsburgh since 1998, initially in the Department of Innovation & Performance (then known as City Information Systems), followed by the Department of Finance.
+In 2011, Ms. San Miron transferred to the Pittsburgh Commission on Human Relations, where she functions as an Administrative Assistant.

 Rachel Salem Shepherd, Secretary